 - For this recipe I used 1 1/2 of my two approximately 9 inch long zucchinis.
 You may need more zucchini than the recipe calls for if your zucchini is not very moist.
 When you cut open your zucchini, you ideally want to see little beads of water form where its been cut.
 This is a sign of a fresh and moist zucchini.

 - Speaking of zucchini, when you use the big ones like this, you need to remove the seeds from the middle.
-When you buy the little (4 inches or so) ones at the grocery store, the seeds are mature enough and you can just eat them.
+When you buy the little (4 inches or so) ones at the grocery store, the seeds aren't mature enough and you can just eat them.
 However, since zucchini is a squash, there are seeds inside the big ones.
 Consequently, make sure to scoop them out.
 Your zucchini should look like the picture below (I only used 6 of these pieces in this recipe - I grilled the other pieces).

 - When grating, use the larger size holes if your grater has more than one size.
 You could use a food processor with a shredding disc, but I can't do it.
 My tradition is to grate by hand, so grate by hand I do.